papafall/fizzbuzz/README.md

 - `index.html`: HTML file containing the structure of the web page.
 - `style.css`: CSS file for styling the web page.
 - `script.js`: JavaScript file containing the FizzBuzz game logic.

-## Author

-[Your Name]

-Feel free to customize this `readme.md` file with additional details or information specific to your project.